Chamber Music Dolomiti

 In 2005 Mr. Jakovcic joined the Maia Quartet, Quartet-in-Residence at the University of Iowa.
 The Maia Quartet performed throughout the US, Japan and China, collaborated with leading chamber musicians including Joel Krosnick, Andre-Michel Schub, Cynthia Phelps, Daniel Avshalomov and Wendy Warner, and premiered and recorded works by Pierre Jalbert, Magnus Lindberg, Dan Coleman, Vivian Fung and Ronn Yedidia.
 Mr. Jakovcic taught and performed at the Great Wall International Music Academy in China, Up-Beat Festival in Japan, Interlochen Center for the Arts, Killington Music Festival and the Austin Chamber Music Festival.

 Mr. Jakovcic graduated from the Juilliard School as a student of Dorothy Delay and served as teaching assistant to Robert Mann of the Juilliard Quartet.
-An accomplished teacher and administrator, Mr. Jakovcic has founded the Arcady International Music Camp and the Thurnauer Chamber Music Camp, and served on the faculty of the University of Iowa.
-Currently, Mr, Jakovcic is professor at Schwob School of Music, Columbus State University in Columbus, Georgia.
+An accomplished teacher and administrator, Mr. Jakovcic has founded the Arcady International Music Camp and the Thurnauer Chamber Music Camp, and served on the faculty of the University of Iowa and Columbus State University.
+Currently, Mr, Jakovcic is professor at Ball State University in Indiana.

 Boris Kucharsky* - Violin